collinrnicholas/Portfolio/README.md

 This portfolio was built using vibe coding — no traditional dev environment, no framework, no build step.
 Just a single `index.html` file prototyped iteratively with AI assistance.

-It's a working demonstration of the methodology I've been evangelizing internally at Employ Inc. since Q4 2025.
+It's a working demonstration of the methodology I've been evangelizing internally at Employ Inc. since Q2 2025.

-*The footer says "Built with vibe coding — because of course it was."
-That line writes itself.*
+"Built with vibe coding — because of course it was."

 ---